 NETWORK Advocates for Federal Policies That:

-Repair our broken immigration system that includes a pathway to citizenship for undocumented immigrants and protects family unity
+Repair our broken immigration system, including a pathway to citizenship for undocumented immigrants and protection of family unity.

-Uphold the national and international legal rights of refugees and asylum seekers at all levels of government
+Uphold the legal rights of refugees and asylum seekers and respect border communities.

-Human rights crises throughout the world have caused people to leave their homes in mass in search of respite from violence and oppression.
-As a global leader, the United States is calling on other countries to do their part in welcoming these refugees and asylum seekers.
-However, political leaders in the U.S. are instilling a politics of fear in our country, attempting to prioritize refugees of Christian backgrounds or a particular country of origin and bar others.
+Human rights crises throughout the world have caused people to leave their homes in search of respite from violence and oppression.
+Under U.S. and international law, the United States is required to accept refugees and asylum seekers.
+However, U.S. political leaders prioritize Christian refugees from Muslim majority countries while attempting to bar asylum seekers from Mexico and Central American countries.

-Identify and address the root causes of migration throughout the world
+Identify and address the root causes of migration.